Modeling Unknown Stochastic Dynamical System via Autoencoder: Autoencoder Stochastic Flow Map Learning

 \section{Autoencoder Stochastic Flow Map Learning}

-In this section, we describe the detail of the proposed autoencoder sFML approach for modeling unknown stochastic dynamical systems.
-We first present the mathematical motivation, then discuss the numerical algorithm, particularly the DNN structure and loss function, followed by a discussion on several important numerical implementation details.
+In this section, we describe the details of the proposed autoencoder sFML approach for modeling unknown stochastic dynamical systems.
+We first present the mathematical motivation, then discuss the numerical algorithm, particularly the DNN structure and loss function, followed by a discussion of several important numerical implementation details.